 First off, before delving into the nitty-gritty details, what exactly is an electric bike?
 These are regular bikes that come with a battery-operated motor to provide extra power when you need it.
 This helps you pedal less when you’re getting tired or just want to cruise, as well as provides the extra power needed to get up steep hills or go through rough terrain.

 Ebikes usually have a miniature display that will indicate the speed and battery life, similar to a car’s dashboard display.
 They may also show what level you’re using if you have a bike with multiple ones, like pedal assist, manual, electric, and walk.

-There are two main types of ebike frames, similarly to regular bikes.
+There are three main types of ebike frames, similar to regular bikes.